Editor's Note: This story is frequently updated with the latest updates on ski passes and ski season. It was last updated on Nov. 20, 2023.

 Jackson Hole is known for its steeps, endless runs, wild terrain, and never-ending snowfall.
 Big Sky also lives up to its name with a sprawling expanse of runs.
 But a quick word of caution: The Lone Peak Tram, which takes expert skiers and riders to the Lone Peak summit, will require an add-on to any lift ticket that can be as expensive as $70 a day.
 It's a devastating blow to passholders hoping to ride Big Sky and hopefully doesn't become a trend in the industry.

-Sun Valley, a world-renowned ski resort, used to be on the Epic resorts pass, but defected to Ikon for the 2022/23 season.
+Sun Valley, a world-renowned ski resort, used to be on the Epic resorts pass, but defected to Ikon a few years ago.
 When combined with Big Sky and Jackson Hole, the Ikon Pass is unbeatable in this region.

 Here is a breakdown of the Northern Rockies resorts on each of the four passes:

 |Big Sky* (MT)||N/A||Big Sky (MT)||Brundage (ID)|

 |Alyeska* (AK)||Red Lodge (MT)|